ufo5260987423/scheme-langserver/README.md

 ### Recurring with Log
 With above [output log](#output-log), you may use `tests/log-debug.sps` recurring bugs:
 1. Rename `{path-to-log}`(usually `~/scheme-langserver.log`) as `~/ready-for-analyse.log`;
-2. run `scheme --script tests/log-debug.sps`
+2. run `scheme --script tests/log-debug.sps`.
+If you want to re-produce the multi-thread environment, it would also be available to run `scheme --script tests/log-debug.sps`.

 ## Test
 Almost all key procedures and APIs are tested.
 My work is just so rough but useful, maybe you would like to find what I've done in `tests` directory or just run following command in `{scheme-langserver-root-directory}`